-To better understand the wave sheaf and wave loaves, let's take a quick look at the other five.
+Again, we must understand the wave offerings if we are to understand the wave sheaf and wave loaves, so let's take a brief look at the other five.

-The first time the Bible mentions a wave offering is in Ex.
+The first example of a wave offering is found in Ex.
 29, where Aaron and his sons waved many items before God while being consecrated as priests.
 In Ex.
 29:22-24, the Almighty said,

-22 "Also you shall take the fat of the ram, the fat tail, the fat that covers the entrails, the fatty lobe attached to the liver, the two kidneys and the fat on them, the right thigh (for it is a ram of consecration),

-23 "one loaf of bread, one cake made with oil, and one wafer from the basket of the unleavened bread that is before the LORD;

-24 "and you shall put all these in the hands of Aaron and in the hands of his sons, and you shall wave them as a wave offering before the LORD."
+- 22 "Also you shall take the fat of the ram, the fat tail, the fat that covers the entrails, the fatty lobe attached to the liver, the two kidneys and the fat on them, the right thigh (for it is a ram of consecration), - 23 "one loaf of bread, one cake made with oil, and one wafer from the basket of the unleavened bread that is before the LORD; - 24 "and you shall put all these in the hands of Aaron and in the hands of his sons, and you shall wave them as a wave offering before the LORD."